BrandEmbassy/slim-nette-extension/README.md

 See `tests/SlimApplicationFactoryTest.php` and `tests/config.neon` for more examples.

 ### Execution
-Now you can simply get `SlimApplicationFactory` class from your DI Container (or better autowire it).
+Now you can simply get `SlimApplicationFactory` class from your DI Container (or better autowire it), create app and run it.

 ```php
 $factory = $container->getByType(SlimApplicationFactory::class);